MIT School of Architecture and Planning

 The MIT School of Architecture and Planning (MIT SAP, stylized as SA+P) is one of the five schools of the Massachusetts Institute of Technology in Cambridge, Massachusetts.
 Founded in 1865 by William Robert Ware, the school offered the first architecture curriculum in the United States and was the first architecture program established within a university.
 MIT's Department of Architecture has consistently ranked among the top architecture/built environment schools in the world.

 In the 20th century, the school came to be known by introducing modernism to America.
 MIT has a history of commissioning progressive buildings, many of which were designed by faculty or former students associated with the school.
 In recent years, the campus of the Massachusetts Institute of Technology has been expanded with a mix of modernist and post-modernist buildings.
+In August 2026, MIT opened a new home for the department in an extensively refurbished warehouse.

 Since 2015, the Dean of Architecture and Planning is Hashim Sarkis.

 History

 Department of Architecture (1865–)

 The Architecture program at the Massachusetts Institute of Technology was founded in 1865, with the first courses taught in 1868.
 Despite its founding within a technical school, the architecture program began as a course of general study that was more closely aligned with the liberal arts.
 William Robert Ware modeled the school as a modified version of the École des Beaux-Arts in Paris, entrusting the program's design leadership to Eugene Letang, a French graduate of the École who was a strict teacher of precise draftsmanship and clear composition.

 In 1932, when MIT President Karl T. Compton reorganized the institute's academic structure, the School of Architecture was formally established, incorporating the department of architecture.
 The head of the department of architecture, William Emerson, then proceeded to become the first dean of the School of Architecture.

 When MIT completed its Cambridge campus in 1916, the Department of Architecture was the only program to remain in Boston, where it occupied MIT's original Rogers Building.
 In 1938, the new Rogers Building (Building 7) was completed, and the department joined the main campus.